juniormayhe/k8s-pod-shutdown/readme.md

 kubectl apply -f k8s-deployment-myapi.yaml
 ```

-- Check if loadbalancer and pods were created
+check if loadbalancer and pods were created
 ```
 kubectl get all
 ```